Watcher-S/Movie-Quote-Search-Engine/README.md

   2. for each movie page, find the "Read Script" link and follow it (skips PDF links).
   3. extract script text from the page (looks for `<pre>` text), perform light cleaning (remove parenthetical stage directions, repeated blank lines, some scene markers), and save results.
   4. existing CSVs are detected and preserved — new scripts are appended; failed links are saved to `imsdb_failed.csv`.
-- important imports used and why:
-  - `requests` — for HTTP requests to IMSDb.
-  - `bs4` (BeautifulSoup) — HTML parsing and extracting script content.
-  - `pandas` — storing and saving script records as CSV.
-  - `re`, `time`, `os` — text cleaning, polite delays, and file checks.

 usage: